 - Identify the components and levels of detail available to capture and report financial data

-Note that this proposed structure does not attempt to define input coding.
-The input coding block and coding reduction techniques will be determined by the selected software.
+Note that this proposed structure did not attempt to define input coding.
+The input coding block and coding reduction techniques were determined by the selected software.

 Interface Data Gathering

-The Steering Committee authorized ISG to collect and collate information from all participating institutions about existing systems that may need to exchange data with the new Workday solution.
-The exact scope will not be known until Workday has been designed and configured.
+The Steering Committee authorized ISG to collect and collate information from all participating institutions about existing systems that would need to exchange data with the new Workday solution.
+The exact scope would not be known until Workday had been designed and configured.

-This process was initiated with a Current Systems Assessment done in 2015.
+The process was initiated with a Current Systems Assessment done in 2015.
 ISG validated the initial list in 2016 and collected additional data elements for each integration point.
-By gathering and organizing this data set now, the project can save the time and expense of waiting for this information to come together during implementation.
+By gathering and organizing this data set, the project saved the time and expense of waiting for this information to come together during implementation.

 Pre-Implementation Questionnaire